ZhangXG001/unitree_h1_humanoid-gym/README.md

 # Unitree_h1_humanoid-gym（Unitree H1 Robot Walking Application）
-an implement of unitree_h1 robot with humanoid-gym, This repository contains an application for controlling the Unitree H1 robot using the Humanoid-Gym environment.
+An implement of unitree_h1 robot with humanoid-gym, this repository contains an application for controlling the Unitree H1 robot using the Humanoid-Gym environment.
 The goal of this project is to implement walking capabilities for the Unitree H1 robot, utilizing reinforcement learning techniques to enhance its mobility and stability.

 ## Overview